spinn-DR/Spinn/README.md

 10% will be held as a developer fund;
 the other 90% will be available for the Airdrop.

+Visit our [Spinn-Airdrop](https://github.com/spinn-DR/spinn-airdrop) repository for more details on how to claim the airdrop.

 A pre-mine is necessary in order for the built-in spinning to work properly.
 We need users who already have coins prior to launch in order to provide liquidity needed for spinning.

 ## Road Map